WalkmatePAPA/papa_ai/README.md

-# Walking with PAPA : Personalized, Automated, and Persuasive Assistant
+# Walking with PACE — Personalized and Automated Coaching Engine
-TF code for Boost and sense action prediction for PAPA paper
+TF code for Boost and sense action prediction for PACE paper
 The code repository has two IPython Notebooks.
 * Boost selection model
 * Sense selection model